Portevent/Brume-Documentation/doc/MagicEngine/Entity/EntityAnimator.md

 tag:
 - class
 ---
-#class
-An EntityAnimator represent the state in which an Entity is for the animation The main parameter of an EntityAnimator is a boolean : ready This indicate to the AnimationManager whether this is Entity is idle and ready to make an animation, or busy doing one yet.
+An EntityAnimator represent the state in which an Entity is for the animation\
+The main parameter of an EntityAnimator is a boolean : ready\
+This indicate to the AnimationManager whether this is Entity is idle and ready to make an animation, or busy doing\
+one yet.
 Everytime "ready" change, AnimationManager.ProcessQueue() is called to check the next animation